PiotrG1996/VSCode-extensions/README.md

 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

+- **_t rsa_**: Specifies the type of key to create (in this case, RSA).

+- **_b 2048_**: Specifies the number of bits in the key.
+For most purposes, 2048 bits is sufficient.

+- **_C "your_email@example.com"_**: Adds a label/comment to the key with your email address.
+This is optional but can be helpful for identifying your keys.

-Copy the public SSh ket to the server:
+Copy the public SSh key to the server:

 ```bash
 ssh-copy-id username@remote_server_ip